top of page

 Photo by Christian Townes

-Jessica received her Bachelor of Landscape Architecture from Oklahoma State University with a minor in Studio Art, Master of Arts in Design and Doctor of Philosophy in Design from the University of Minnesota.
-Some of her notable achievements include serving as the 2007 Miss Indian Oklahoma and receiving the 2009 NCAIED’s “40 under 40” leadership award.
-Jessica is a member of Alpha Pi Omega, Native women’s sorority, Oklahoma Matriarch (Tulsa), Tulsa Indian Club, PostTraditional Indigenous Arts, and currently serves as the President and Pageant Director for the Oklahoma Federation of Indian Women.
+Some other notable achievements include serving as the 2007 Miss Indian Oklahoma and receiving the 2009 NCAIED’s “40 under 40” leadership award.
+Dr. Harjo is a member of Alpha Pi Omega, Native women’s sorority, Oklahoma Matriarch (Tulsa), Tulsa Indian Club, PostTraditional Indigenous Arts, and currently serves as the President for the Oklahoma Federation of Indian Women.
+She has held 7 princess titles from ages 13-23 and was the Pageant Director for the Miss Indian Oklahoma pageant from 2018-2021.

 bottom of page